-9257 Arbitration (2 gtr. hrs.)
+9257 Arbitration (2 qtr. hrs.)

-A study of state and federal arbitration law including a party's ability to compel or resist arbitration as well as practical guidance on drafting arbitration agreements and preparing for and participating in arbitration hearings.
+A study of state and federal arbitration law including the ability to compel or resist arbitration as well as practical guidance on drafting arbitration agreements and preparing for and participating in arbitration hearings.

 9270 Attorney General, Child Support Division, Externship (Pass/Fail) (1-3 qtr. hrs.)